Louisiana Christian University: Since 2000

-On April 15, 2014, the trustees removed Aguillard as president and named Argile Smith, the associate dean of Christian ministry of the Caskey School of Divinity, as the interim leader, and began the search for a permanent successor.
+On April 15, 2014, the trustees removed Aguillard as president and named Argile Smith, the associate dean of the Christian ministry of the Caskey School of Divinity, as the interim leader and began the search for a permanent successor.

-The college was granted an exception to Title IX in 2015 which allows it to legally discriminate against LGBT students for religious reasons.
+The college was granted an exception to Title IX in 2015, which allows it to discriminate against LGBT students for religious reasons.

-In 2020, the college was admitted into the National Association of Intercollegiate Athletics, giving student athletes greater opportunity for positive national coverage.
+In 2020, the college was admitted into the National Association of Intercollegiate Athletics.

 On September 24, 2020, President Rick Brewer announced that the college would be undergoing an organizational restructuring.
-Part of this restructuring included naming a Provost, a first for the historic institution.
-Dr. Cheryl Clark, who had previously served as Vice President of Academic Affairs, was named provost.
+This restructuring included naming a Provost, a first for the historic institution.
+Cheryl Clark, previously serving as Vice President of Academic Affairs, was named provost.

-At the start of the fall semester in 2021, the college welcomed its largest freshman class ever, with 350 students showing up for the opening day of Wildcat Welcome Weekend: the largest freshman class in the school's 115-year history.
+At the start of the fall semester in 2021, the college welcomed its largest first-year class ever, with 350 students showing up for the opening day of Wildcat Welcome Weekend: the largest first-year class in the school's 115-year history.

-Louisiana College in Pineville formally announced its new name Louisiana Christian University on November 16, 2021, during a meeting of the Louisiana Baptist Convention, according to a Wednesday news release.
+Louisiana College in Pineville formally announced its new name Louisiana Christian University on November 16, 2021, during a meeting of the Louisiana Baptist Convention, according to a Wednesday news release, although in November 2022 it was brought to the attention of the Louisiana Baptist Convention that the school had failed to change its name with the state of Louisiana.
+A motion was brought before the convention to refer to LC by its legal name (Louisiana College) until such a time as the school's legal name had changed, but the motion was denied.